mesosphere/dcos-docs-site/pages/services/percona-server-mongodb/0.4.0-3.6.6/disaster-recovery/index.md

     $ dcos percona-server-mongodb backup run s3
     ```

-If the AWS configuration/credentials are NOT defined in the service options or you would like to override them, define the options on the command line with the following:
+If the AWS configuration/credentials are not defined in the service options or you would like to override them, define the options on the command line with the following:
     ```shell
     $ dcos percona-server-mongodb backup run s3 \
         --access-key=XXXXXXXXXXXXXXXXXXX \